News for Designees and Delegations

 News for Delegated Organizations (ODAs)

-The AVS ODA Office (AVS-60) hosted the ODA Webinar on November 6, 2024, for FAA and Industry attendees (OMT Leads and ODA Administrators).
-The ODA Webinar presentation and Webinar Q&As Part 1 and Part 2 are now available.
+The AVS ODA Office (AVS-60) hosted the ODA Webinar on August 5, 2025, for FAA and Industry attendees (OMT Leads and ODA Administrators).
+The ODA Webinar presentation is now available.
 If you have any questions, please email the ODA Office: 9-AVS-ODA-Office@faa.gov.